 Federal funds play a crucial role in implementing the Consolidated Plan.
 Local, private and non-federal funds are usually insufficient to meet the heavy demand for housing and services in our community.
-Agencies receiving CDBG and HOME funds use those funds as a commitment to receive other funding sources.
+Agencies receiving CDBG and HOME funds leverage significant financial and in-kind support from individual community members, foundations, and private organizations that help meet the needs identified in this plan.